rahulkhand/mega-tic-tac-toe/README.md

 7. When a player has a horizontal, vertical, or diagonal straight of three of their markers within an inner grid, they must immediately place a big marker over the inner grid that contains their straight, filling in the entire cell of the outer grid.
 8. If no legal moves exist for a player, they may ignore rule _6_ but still must adhere to rule _5_.
-In this case only, the move still counts towards the nine moves of its string, and the string is permitted to be abnormal where it will not abide by rule _6_.
+In this case only, the move still counts towards the length of its string, and the string is permitted to be abnormal where it will not abide by rule _6_.
 9. The first player who can create a horizontal, vertical, or diagonal straight of three of their big markers within the outer grid wins